Alternate Fighter: Expanded

 18th-level Quartermaster Archetype feature

-Your experiments with Rations have toughened your body.
-Your Constitution score, and maximum Constitution score, increase by 2, and you are immune to the poisoned condition.
+Constant culinary experiments with your Rations have made your body supernaturally hardy.
+Your Constitution score, and maximum Constitution score, both increase by 2, and you are immune to the Poisoned condition.

 Rations